IBM/charts/repo/ibm-helm/ibm-b2bi-prod.md

 With Kubernetes v1.25, Pod Security Policy (PSP) API has been removed and replaced with Pod Security Admission (PSA) contoller.
 Kubernetes PSA conroller enforces predefined Pod Security levels at the namespace level.
 The Kubernetes Pod Security Standards defines three different levels: privileged, baseline, and restricted.
 Refer to Kubernetes [`Pod Security Standards`] (https://kubernetes.io/docs/concepts/security/pod-security-standards/) documentation for more details.
 This chart is compatible with the restricted security level.

-For users upgrading from older Kubernetes version to v1.25, refer to Kubernetes [`Migrate from PSP`](https://kubernetes.io/docs/tasks/configure-pod-container/migrate-from-psp/) documentation to help with migrating from PodSecurityPolicies to the built-in Pod Security Admission controller.
+For users upgrading from older Kubernetes version to v1.25 or higher, refer to Kubernetes [`Migrate from PSP`](https://kubernetes.io/docs/tasks/configure-pod-container/migrate-from-psp/) documentation to help with migrating from PodSecurityPolicies to the built-in Pod Security Admission controller.

 For users continuing on older Kubernetes versions (<1.25) and using PodSecurityPolicies, choose either a predefined PodSecurityPolicy or have your cluster administrator create a custom PodSecurityPolicy for you.
 This chart is compatible with most restrictive policies.
 Below is an optional custom PSP definition based on the IBM restricted PSP.